Kolling Institute of Medical Research: Research laboratories at the Kolling Institute

 Over the decades the Kolling Institute grew substantially and extended into a number of other buildings across the Royal North Shore Hospital campus.
 In late 2008 these dispersed laboratories were consolidated into the new Kolling Building, a purpose-built medical research and education facility which was funded jointly by the NSW Department of Health and the University of Sydney.
 In addition to four floors for educational activities, the building includes seven research floors, potentially accommodating up to 350 research staff and students.

-The Kolling's research focus is on "lifespan" conditions including:
+The Kolling's research focuses on 'lifespan' conditions, including: